zelinjiang/Build-your-own-lm-function-with-Normal-Equation-in-R/README.md

 The second part shows how to call our own-built 'lm()' function.

-The third part shows how to save the output into a file for further reference.
+The third part shows how to save the output into a .txt file for further reference.
 It also compares the result of our function with the built-in 'lm()' function in R, which we will see give exactly the same results!